Century Crack: History

-The route
+Route

-Century Crack starts with an 85 ft roof crack, requiring the climber to hang upside-down, making progress with various jams throughout the crack's varying widths.
+Century Crack starts with an 85 ft roof-crack, that requires the climber to hang upside-down, making progress with various jams throughout the crack's varying widths.
 It requires a mix of hand jams, hand-fist stacks, fist jams, and various other offwidth techniques.

 The first 15 ft of the crack is small enough for straightforward hand jams.
 This is followed by the offwidth crux section, wide enough for No. 6 cams, and the rest of the horizontal section fits No. 5 cams.

 The crux of the climb is where the crack transitions into a 45-degree overhang, requiring the climber to flip from their inverted position to an upright position.
 The top-out has the climber squeeze between two outcrops of rock onto the plain above.